Ahmadi-Houssem/iron/README.md

 # iron
-Iorn is a intended to be a replacement of "dir" command-line utility, on Windows OS.
+iron is intended to be a replacement of "dir" command-line utility, on Windows OS.

+# Progress

+iron is still under development.
+Some basic features/options though are already implemented such as grid and tree view.
+Your contributon is most welcomed.

 # Screenshots